dheero/OBF.github.io/wiki/EU_Codefest_2012.md

 strongly inspired by the BioMOBY repository, one requisite was that RDF triples should be a superset of the ones used in BioMOBY to make it backward compatible.

+### GFF3/GTF tools

+During the codefest we collected info on what requirements are there for GFF3/GTF tools, and worked on Debian packages for the same tools

+### Debian packaging